A Guide to Asking for Letters of Recommendation

 While asking for a letter of recommendation from a boss or a teacher may seem intimidating, if you have a good relationship with them, you should not worry at all about asking them for the letter.
 Indeed, they’ll likely be happy to assist you!

 To effectively ask for a letter of recommendation, make sure your ask is clear and specific, and gives the author all the information they will need to effectively write your letter.
-In addition, you should make suggestions on what the author should include if you believe there are any accomplishments in particular that showcase your skills.
+In addition, you should make suggestions on what the author should include.
+These suggestions can vary from any particular project or skillset that you want to show off.